Welcome to Yoga Classes at the Prana Center in Holliston!

 To sign up for outdoor classes or purchase class cards - mind-body online.

-Use your class card or drop in to any class.
+Use your class card or pre-purchase a drop in to any class.
 Cards and drop-ins can be purchased via mind-body online.

 Subscribe to our YouTube channel for free videos.
 Here’s one of our recent meditation videos.